Magic: The Gathering core sets, 1993–2007

-Limited and Unlimited
+Unlimited

-Limited Edition, occasionally referred to as First Edition, was the first Magic: The Gathering set and the first base set.
-It was divided into two print runs ("alpha" and "beta") with a combined total of 10 million cards.
-They have black borders.

 Unlimited Edition, occasionally referred to as Second Edition, was the second Magic: The Gathering set and the second base set.
 It was released on December 1, 1993; this time the run was 40 million cards.
 Unlimited Edition contains exactly the same cards as Limited Edition, including the Power Nine cards.
 Unlimited cards have white borders rather than black, however.
 This precedent that white borders implied a reprint was honored until the 2007 release of Tenth Edition, which returned to black borders.

 Unlimited was sold in starter packs of 60 cards and booster packs of 15 cards.
 It was the first set to be officially titled as something other than just Magic: The Gathering.
 The "Unlimited Edition" label appears on the booster boxes, decks, and booster packs.
 While it is possible to distinguish Unlimited cards from Revised cards by just looking at the text (wording and type set) the cards from both sets are more easily distinguished by comparing the borders of the cards.
 The picture frame of Unlimited cards has a beveled edge which Revised cards have not.